cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 The ``login`` action calls the ``$this->Auth->login()`` function in the AuthComponent, and it works without any further config because we are following conventions as mentioned earlier.
-That is, having a User model with a username and a password column, and use a form posted to a controller with the user data.
+That is, having a Users table with a username and a password column, and use a form posted to a controller with the user data.
 This function returns whether the login was successful or not, and in the case it succeeds, then we redirect the user to the configured redirection URL that we used when